sciZer0/7/v/README.md

 * New Approach to Consensus
 * Decentralization which is sufficient
-* True Decentralization Being Efficient
+* True Decentralization Being Highly Efficient

 ## New Approach to Consensus